ClickHouse/clickhouse-docs/docs/guides/improving-query-performance/sparse-primary-indexes.md

 ## A full table scan

-In order to see how a query is executed over our data set without a primary key, we create a table (with a MergeTree table engine) by executing the following SQL DDL statement (below the statement we also show the client’s result output):
+In order to see how a query is executed over our data set without a primary key, we create a table (with a MergeTree table engine) by executing the following SQL DDL statement:

 ```sql
 CREATE TABLE hits_NoPrimaryKey